 Data is collected across more than 225 metropolitan areas.

-The index shows that, in general, homes are about as affordable today as compared to the last three quarters, despite a sharp rise in home prices.
+The index shows that, in general, homes are about as affordable today as compared to the last two quarters, despite a sharp rise in home prices.

-In the third quarter of 2015, the national median home price was $231,000, but rose seven percent to $247,000 in the same quarter of 2016.
-That marks the highest median home price in ten years.
+In the fourth quarter of 2015, the national median home price was $226,000, but rose a staggering ten percent to $250,000 in the same quarter of 2016.
+That marks the biggest year-on-year jump in home prices in 13 quarters.

-That marks the 35th quarter in a row (a span of nearly 9 years) in which the index has come in above 50, the mark at which the housing market is considered affordable.
+Last quarter marks the 36th in a row (a span of nearly 9 years) in which the index has come in above 50, the mark at which the housing market is considered affordable.